Bill is a freelance writer who has written for a variety of platforms.

 I have lived in the Pacific Northwest for sixty of my sixty-three years and I can tell you with no uncertainty that there are some serious misconceptions about our area of the world.
-Some amuse me; some just piss me off and it’s never a good thing when this normally peaceful soul has had enough and registers high on his Pissed Off Meter.
+Some amuse me, but some just piss me off, and it’s never a good thing when this normally peaceful soul has had enough and registers high on his Pissed Off Meter.
 Have you ever seen a former flower child completely lose it?
 Ugliness in motion my friends…ugliness in motion!

 WHERE IN THE WORLD IS OLYMPIA?

-Well get a map if you want to know bad enough!
-That’s what I used to tell my students and that’s what I’m telling all of you who have no clue where the capitol city of Washington State is.
-I am feeling a bit generous today, though, so I will tell you that Olympia sits at the tail end of Puget Sound, about sixty miles south of the only city in Washington anyone ever talks about, namely Seattle….and that is the first misconception we need to talk about…there are more cities in our state than just Seattle!
+Well, get a map if you want to know bad enough!
+That’s what I used to tell my students and that’s what I’m telling all of you who have no clue where the capital city of Washington State is.
+I am feeling a bit generous today, though, so I will tell you that Olympia sits at the tail end of Puget Sound, about sixty miles south of the only city in Washington anyone ever talks about, namely Seattle….and that is the first misconception we need to talk about: There are more cities in our state than just Seattle!

 IT’S PRETTY DAMN RAINY IN OLYMPIA, RIGHT?